Nancy Namrouqa

 Nancy Namrouqa (born 1 June 1974 in Amman) is the Jordanian Minister of State for Legal Affairs.
-She was appointed on 27 October 2022.
+She was appointed on 18 September 2024.

 Education

 Namrouqa holds a Doctor of Philosophy in Public Law (2016) from the Amman Arab University.

+Career

+Namrouqa was an advisor in the Prime Ministry and in the Legislation and Opinion Bureau.

+Namrouqa served as the Minister of State for Legal Affairs from 27 October 2022 as part of Prime Minister Bisher Khasawneh's government.

+She was appointed as Minister of State for Foreign Affairs on 18 September 2024 in Jafar Hassan's government.